-PERFORMANCE GOALS FOR FYS 2020 THROUGH 2021
+PERFORMANCE GOALS FOR FYS 2021 THROUGH 2022

-PG 2-A: In FY 2020 the Board will finalize a report on the performance of high burnup SNF during extended dry storage and transportation.
+PG 2-A: In FY 2021 the Board will finalize a report on DOE R&D to determine the behavior of high burnup SNF during extended dry storage and transportation.

-PG 2-B: In FY 2020, the Board will finalize a report on the system-wide implications of using large canisters for the dry storage of SNF.
+PG 2-B: In FY 2021, the Board will report on the system-wide implications of using large canisters for the dry storage of SNF.

-PG 2-C: In FY 2020, the Board will finalize a report summarizing its review activities, and its findings, conclusions and recommendations, from January 1, 2016, through December 31, 2018.
+PG 2-C: In FY 2021, the Board will finalize a report summarizing its review activities, and its findings, conclusions and recommendations, from January 1, 2016, through December 31, 2018.